equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 ### Pipeline

 A pipeline defines a type of job.
-There are currently three types of pipeline in Radix:
+There are following types of pipeline in Radix:

 ### The `build-deploy` pipeline

 This is triggered by a commit in GitHub to a branch mapped to an environment.
 In turn, this causes all components to be rebuilt and a new deployment to be created in the appropriate environment.
 If many components are built from the same source, then one multi-component image is built for all components.
 If there are several multi-components in the config, the multi-component images will be indexed.

-### Scanning images for security issues

-Before the deployment is done, after a build, the image is scanned for security-related issues using the tool [Snyk](https://snyk.io/).
-This scan will be a seperate step in the pipeline and the result will be logged in the step.
-Please note that the job will not fail if the result contains CRITICAL, HIGH and/or SEVERE issues.
-However every developer should investigate and fix any security issues.

 ![Diagram of the build-deploy pipeline](./pipeline-build-deploy.jpg "The build-deploy pipeline")